Stay organized with collections Save and categorize content based on your preferences.

 You can switch between automatic and explicit project acceptance for a published service.

 Changing from automatic acceptance to explicit acceptance does not affect consumer endpoints that had connected to the service before this change.
 Existing consumer endpoints can connect to the published service until the service attachment is deleted.
 New consumer endpoints must be accepted before they can connect to the service.
-See Managing requests for access to a published service for more information.
+For more information, see Manage requests for access to a published service.

 Console